mdeguzis/RetroRig/README.md

 [Click here for the version 0.8.0 update video](http://youtu.be/cJxhrWZDrA4)
 ## Warning

 RetroRig is meant to be a standalone setup for XBMC on Ubuntu.
 Soon, RetorRig will use it's own dotfile so you can continue to use your own XBMC implementation.
-RetroRig now makes use of a custom-patch XBMC binary file as well, so that hotplugging for support controllers is poossible.
+RetroRig now makes use of a custom-patched XBMC binary as well to allow hotplugging for support controllers is possible.
+It is mainly targeted at folks wishing to repurpose an old physical PC.
+VirtualBox support exists, (to an extent), but can behave erratcially with emulator speed/framerates and is not advised.
+I do hope to corrrect some of that in due time, but right now, it is more of an "extra" or a "test bed."

 It is mainly targeted at folks wishing to repurpose an old physical PC.
 VirtualBox support exists, (to an extent), but can behave erratcially with emulator speed/framerates and is not advised.
 I do hope to corrrect some of that in due time, but right now, it is more of an "extra" or a "test bed."